nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Usage is the same as `inc`, with the only difference is being to decrease the quantity of the Food item.

+Note:
-* The quantity specified to decrease by **cannot be equal to or greater than** the current quantity of the food item.
+* The `QUANTITY` specified to decrease by **cannot be equal to or greater than** the current quantity of the food item.
 If you wish to delete the item, please use the `delete` command!

 ### Delete a food: `delete`